apify/actor-legacy-phantomjs-crawler/README.md

     Also note that the function does not resolve HTTP redirects: it only reports the originally requested URL, but does not open it to find out which URL it eventually redirects to.
 </p>

-## Infinite scroll `maxInfiniteScrollHeight`

-Defines the maximum client height in pixels to which the browser window is scrolled in order to fetch dynamic AJAX-based content from the web server.
-By default, the crawler doesn't scroll and uses a fixed browser window size.
-Note that you might need to enable <b>Download HTML images</b> to make infinite scroll work, because otherwise the crawler wouldn't know that some resources are still being loaded and will stop infinite scrolling prematurely.

-## Random wait between requests `randomWaitBetweenRequests`

-This option forces the crawler to ensure a minimum time interval between opening two web pages, in order to prevent it from overloading the target server.
-The actual minimum time is a random value drawn from a Gaussian distribution with a mean specified by your setting (in milliseconds) and a standard deviation corresponding to 25% of the mean.
-The minimum value is 1000 milliseconds, the crawler never issues requests in shorter intervals than 1000 milliseconds.

 ## Proxies